-The Canadian market is currently experiencing a shortage of Cannabis based oils.
-Many licensed producers did not anticipate the uptake in demand for Medical Marijuana and are facing difficulties providing a consistent supply of product.
-As a result many patients are finding an alternate source of product and leaving Canabo's research program.
-The company is not able to fully optimize our business plan in this environment until the supply issues are resolved in the coming months.
+During the first half of fiscal 2017 the Canadian market experienced a shortage of Cannabis based oils.
+Many licensed producers did not anticipate the uptake in demand for Medical Marijuana and faced difficulties providing a consistent supply of product.
+As a result, many patients found an alternate source of product and left Canabo's research program.
+During this uncertain time the company was not able to fully optimize our business plan.
+During the fiscal quarter ended July 31, 2017 the supply issues of Cannabis based oils were corrected and Canabo is working to reestablish patients in our research program.